JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ## Services

-This custom component creates tapo_control.* entities in your Home Assistant.
-Use these entity_id(s) in following service calls.
+This custom component creates tapo_control.* services and 2 camera entities per camera in your Home Assistant.

+Use these services in following service calls.

 <details>
   <summary>tapo_control.ptz</summary>